SE-I-T-Digital/device-opcua-go/README.md

 ### Simulation Server

-Download the Prosys OPC UA Simulation Server from [here](https://www.prosysopc.com/products/opc-ua-simulation-server/).
+Download the [Prosys OPC UA Simulation Server](https://www.prosysopc.com/products/opc-ua-simulation-server/).
 Install and run it to have access to the default configured resources.

 ### Pre-defined Devices